shawngraham/cdh2020/content/en/tutorials/APIs.md

 `https://chroniclingamerica.loc.gov/search/pages/results/?state=&date1=1789&date2=1963&proxtext=archeology&x=0&y=0&dateFilterType=yearRange&rows=20&searchType=basic`

-There's a lot of stuff in there - amongst other things, we can see a setting for `state`, for `date1` and `date2`, our search term appears as the value for a setting called `proxtext`.
+There's a lot of stuff in there - amongst other things, we can see a setting for `state`, for `date1` and `date2`, and our search term appears as the value for a setting called `proxtext`.
 This is the API in action.

-Let's build (the script we're writing is adapted from one created by Tim Sherratt).
+Let's grab some data!
+(The script we're writing is adapted from one created by [Tim Sherratt](https://glam-workbench.net/)).

 1. Open a new file in Sublime Text.
-We'll first put a bit of metadata in our file, for the programme we're going to write:
+We'll first put a bit of metadata in our file, for the programme we're going to write (we do this so that when we come back to this file later, we know what we were trying to do, etc):

 ```python
 #!/usr/bin/env python